jarcities/CodeJeNN/readme.md

 ## Starting Point

 * **Python 3.11 is required due to compatibility with the latest version of tensorflow.**

+* **Keras is used through tensorflow, thus only installing tensorflow is necessary.**

 * **You ONLY need the `src` directory, all other files are just auxillary but still very useful.**